-Sales of a substantial number of shares of our common stock in the public market could occur at any time beginning in December 2021 on the third trading day following the announcement of our earnings for the third quarter of fiscal 2022.
+Sales of a substantial number of shares of our common stock in the public market could occur.
 If our stockholders sell, or the market perceives that our stockholders intend to sell, a substantial number of shares of our common stock in the public market, the market price of our common stock could decline and our ability to raise capital through the sale of additional equity securities could be impaired.
 Many of our existing equity holders have substantial unrecognized gains on the value of the equity they hold, and may take, or attempt to take, steps to sell, directly or indirectly, their shares or otherwise secure, or limit the risk to, the value of their unrecognized gains on those shares.